School board hears early construction plans

 THE REDESIGN, Ehn said, is program-based, referring to a map of Wings Park to begin.

-Ehn mentioned receiving feedback from teachers, clubs and “various subgroups” during these early design phases.
+Ehn mentioned receiving feedback from teachers, clubs and various groups during these early design phases.

 “After (the construction team heard) my feedback on value and cost and where this project sits in comparison to some of the stuff we want to do at the high school and try to get all these pieces and fit them in one puzzle, this was their ‘homerun swing’ on what a potential layout could look like for Wings Park.”